-Becoming a director seems a daunting task.
-If you have the drive to be a director, it’s within your scope.
+Becoming a film director seems like a daunting task.
+If you have the drive to be a movie director, it’s within your scope.
 You don’t need to move to a major city or go to an esteemed film program.
 The main ingredient is initiative.
 If you have that, you’re halfway there.
 We’ll provide you with the other half.
-This article will highlight the experience and knowledge you’ll need for your biggest question: how to become a director.
+This article will highlight the experience and knowledge you’ll need for your biggest question: how to become a movie director.

 Directing is an admirable goal.
 It’s an ambition that incidentally can command authority and respect.
 So what keeps people from its pursuit?
 Why is it not received as a viable career path?

-Oftentimes, the competitive nature of the industry turns an aspiring director away.
-Discouragement from family and friends is also a common experience amongst those in the field.
+Oftentimes, the competitive nature of the industry turns an aspiring movie director away.
+Discouragement from family and friends is also a common experience among those in the field.
 It’s easy for one to lose assurance in your ability with such rhetoric.
 However, your dreams are far from impossible.
 If you’re willing to work for it, your efforts will be rewarded.
 We will detail the most challenging step you’ll take: starting.

-Becoming a director does pose its obstacles.
+Becoming a film director does pose its hard obstacles.
 According to Forbes magazine, 80% of films fail.
 This is a percentage that has been circulating for years.
 It’s a crushing statistic initially.
 But what constitutes this failure?

 In this case, money is the attribute that determines a film’s “success”.
 It would be naive to claim money isn’t important.
 That being said, the expectation that a film can warrant an immediate profit is amateur.

-In the scope of feature-length films with theatrical releases, budgets can easily run in the millions.
+In the scope of feature-length films with theatrical releases, budgets can easily run into the millions.
 Generally, these are the same films that turn a profit.
 Therefore, studios can’t afford for these projects to land on the desks of first-time directors.
 If it’s big-name productions you’re after, you’re going to need to build a portfolio.

 Once your portfolio earns you a paid job, you’ll have a crew, budget, and distributors to ensure your film turns a profit.
 Until then, you have to focus on getting to that place.

 It’s not about making money at first.
 It’s about networking, building experience, and gathering knowledge for when it is.
-That’s far from failure.
+That’s far from a failure.
 This is especially true when it comes time to separate yourself from the rest.
 We have tips as to how you can stand out, as well as ensure your best chances for long-term success.

-Many aspiring directors meditate on that dream for years.
+Many aspiring movie directors meditate on that dream for years.
 Oftentimes they fantasize about realizing their high production script, complete with a dream cast and gigantic budget.
 These achievements are all possible- but not if you wait for them to happen to you.
 You have to start somewhere.
 Don’t hold out for the perfect scenario/equipment.
 Resourcefulness breeds creativity.
 That ingenuity will provide the perfect foundation for your career.

 One can most successfully allocate direction to their crew if they understand what their respective roles entail.
 This will facilitate mutual respect between you and the crew member.
 You recognize the limitations and demands of their job.
 Respectively, they give your requests more gravity.
 If you can verbalize technical terms for what you want, they’ll be more malleable to your intuition.

-This is why the renowned Alfred Hitcock prided himself as “first and foremost, a film technician”.
+This is why the renowned Alfred Hitchcock prided himself as “first and foremost, a film technician”.
 His mastery of these practices is what allowed him such intentional use of camerawork, lighting, and other attributes.
 His technical experience permitted precision in directing.
 Hitchcock’s attention to these details is what made him among the most accomplished directors in history.
 This brings us to vision.

 As previously mentioned, you’ll need to communicate what you want to your cast and crew.
 In addition to understanding their respective roles, you must meditate on what you envision for the piece.